araymont/araymont/README.md

 ## Hi there 👋
 My name is Alexander!
-I am a Computer Science Masters Graduate with specific interestes in Mathematical Programming, Cyber security and AI!
+I am a Computer Science Masters Graduate with specific interestes in Mathematical Programming, Cyber security and Cryptography!

 My programming skills include Python, Java and Agda (Among many others!)
 <!--